Châteauneuf-du-Pape AOC

+Châteauneuf-du-Pape is today often considered a part of the geographical region of Provence, even if historically it was part of the Comtat Venaissin.
+It, and other southern Rhône wines are however usually considered distinct from other wines in Provence by most experts.

 History

 Châteauneuf-du-Pape literally translates to "The Pope's new castle" and, indeed, the history of this appellation is firmly entwined with papal history.
 In 1309, Pope Clement V, former Archbishop of Bordeaux, relocated the papacy to the town of Avignon.
 Clement V and subsequent "Avignon Popes" were said to be great lovers of Burgundy wines and did much to promote them during the 70-year Avignon Papacy.

 At the time, wine-growing around the town of Avignon was anything but illustrious.
 While the Avignon Papacy did much to advance the reputation of Burgundy wines, they also promoted viticulture of the surrounding area, more specifically the area 5–10 km north of Avignon close to the banks of the Rhône.
 Prior to the Avignon Papacy, viticulture of that area had been initiated and maintained by the Bishops of Avignon but largely for local consumption.

 John XXII, who succeeded Clement V, in addition to Burgundy wine, regularly drank wine from the vineyards to the north and did much to improve viticultural practices there.
 Under John XXII, the wines of this area came to be known as "Vin du Pape", this term later becoming "Châteauneuf-du-Pape".
 John XXII also built the castle which is the symbol of the appellation.

 In the 18th century, the wines were shipped under the name vin d'Avignon.

 Records from the early 19th century mention wines of the name Châteauneuf-du-Pape-Calcernier which seems to have been a lighter-style wine than the Châteauneuf-du-Pape of today.
 They seem to have increased in reputation within France until phylloxera hit in the early 1870's which was earlier than most other French wine regions were affected.
 Prior to World War I, the bulk of Châteauneuf-du-Pape was sold to Burgundy as vin de médecine to be added to Burgundy wine to boost the strength and alcohol levels.